 7.1 The Council has a corporate risk policy designed to manage risks in a structured manner.
 All change processes are risk assessed, and action plans prepared for risks of relatively high likelihood and high impact.
 Similar analysis is carried out for risks associated with continuing service delivery.
-The main processes for transport/highway asset management are therefore already covered by risk analyses, documented in the Highways & Transport service plan.
+The main processes for transport/highway asset management are therefore already covered by risk analyses, documented in the Highways & Transport Risk Register and Action Plan.